 That “fear of the unknown” includes the worry of taking jobs away from humans and dehumanizing customer experience.
 To be fair, those fears are not only valid, they are as old as computer technology itself.
 (The film “Terminator” that portrays this topic well came out in 1984, way before Siri could give us voice directions and Netflix suggested what to watch next.)

 Humans cannot stop the further progression of technology, and nor should they want to.
-Instead, it’s important to focus on this part of digital transformation from a perspective that both recognizes the benefits of AI and addresses its limitations.
+Instead, it’s important to focus on this part of digital transformation from a perspective that both recognize the benefits of AI and addresses its limitations.

 Referencing the above quote, it’s important to develop the emotional intelligence needed to lead the business world that contains both human and AI elements.
 With this outlook, it is easier to see that when implemented and used in the right way, AI can add more humanity to customer experience.